marcoshsq/marcoshsq/README.md

-## Hello 👋, I'm Marcos, a civil engineer and statistician passionate about data and tech.
+## Hello 👋, I'm Marcos, an engineer and statistician passionate about data and tech.

-Welcome to My GitHub Profile!
-I currently work as a Business Analyst, and I'm studying technologies to learn data science and artificial intelligence.
+Welcome to my GitHub profile!
+I currently work as a Business Analyst focusing on Performance and Affiliate Marketing, I'm also studying data science and artificial intelligence, to improve myself as an analyst.

 <!--